geominorai/srcds-upload/README.md

 * Plugin deletions are not automatically unloaded.
 You will have to set `rcon` with a command like `sm plugins unload myplugin`.
 * Execute `python ftp_upload_run`

+### Extra
+* Run `clearuploads.sh` to clear the files in the upload folder while preserving the empty folders for future use.

 ### Dependencies
 * [ftplib](https://docs.python.org/3/library/ftplib.html)
 * [python-valve](https://github.com/serverstf/python-valve)